mulllhausen/software-notes/debian7os-setup.md

     sudo ln -sf /home/bob/.crontab /etc/crontab

+###### install a browser to surf the net and look for answers when stuck (and cat pictures)

-remove the nasty iceweasel web browser and all its dependencies:
+remove the nasty default iceweasel web browser and all its dependencies:

     sudo apt-get autoremove --purge iceweasel

-install chromium-browser to surf the net and look for answers when stuck (and cat pictures) chromium seems a bit quicker than mozilla iceweasel and supports things like pjax which iceweasel 17.0.9 does not first check to see what the latest version of chromium is called:
+chromium seems a bit quicker than mozilla iceweasel and supports things like pjax which iceweasel 17.0.9 does not first check to see what the latest version of chromium is called: